hayk9704/Netflix_data_EDA/README.md

 # Netflix Content: An Exploratory Data Analysis

-**Goal:** To perform an exploratory data analysis (EDA) on the Netflix Movies and TV Shows dataset to extract meaningful patterns and insights about its content library.
+**Goal:** To perform an exploratory data analysis (EDA) on the Netflix Movies and TV Shows dataset to extract meaningful patterns and insights about its content.
 **Stack:** Python • SQL • JupyterLab

 ## Process